wroge/scan/README.md

 - Auto closing.
 - No reflection, only generics.
 - Aggregation of rows is not a goal of this module and should be performed in the database.
-- Take a look at [wroge/superbasic](https://github.com/wroge/superbasic) for query building.
+- [wroge/superbasic](https://github.com/wroge/superbasic) is a nice module for query building.
+- Have a look at [wroge/esperanto](https://github.com/wroge/esperanto) as well.
+It is a database access layer that can help you better organize your queries.
 - [Benchmarks](#benchmarks).

 ## Examples